influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 and applying a [Kubernetes custom resource (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) called `AppInstance`.
-The `AppInstance` CRD is defined in a YAML file (use `example-customer.yml` as a template) that contains key information, such as:
+The `AppInstance` CRD is defined in a YAML file (use `example-customer.yml` as a template).

+The `AppInstance` resource contains key information, such as:

 - Name of the target namespace
 - Version of the InfluxDB package